midhun-pk/authentication-system/README.md

 - Secure Email verification using OAuth 2.0
 - Secure information ranser between client and server using JSON Web Tokens

+## Contributing

+"If you'd like to contribute, please fork the repository and use a feature branch.
+Pull requests are warmly welcome."

 ## Licensing